 “That’s what concerns me the most.
 Turnaround Bob works quickly and means well, but his business networks leak worse than that docking bay down there.
 There’s a chance that the job you are about to take on is already marked by some Authority as a valid concern for privateers.
 You may already be a target.”

-Percy looked into her nearly-empty coffee cup, and then savored the last sip of its creamy sweetness.
+Percy looked into her nearly empty coffee cup, and then savored the last sip of its creamy sweetness.
 “Well, I guess you get what you’re paid for.”
 She stood.
 “Thanks for the coffee with cream.”

 “You are most welcome.
 I’ll have my men down on the dock by the end of today with the cargo, if you think you could be ready to load your boat by then.”